mrClapham/b_swan_test/README.md

 It was a fun task - the GitHub API is one I've never used and I could have gone on and on with it.

 ###Stuff I would have sorted - if I had more time
-I noticed, fairly late, that I was getting some 403 Errors when I made too many api requests, as they choke it down when you are making freeform calls to the api without request autorisation.
+I noticed, fairly late, that I was getting some 403 Errors when I made too many api requests, as they choke it down when you are making freeform calls to the api without request authorisation.
 It would have been nice to add a catch for bad requests.

 There are no unit tests.
 It's all a bit quick and dirty, given the timescale.